KaoutharBousbaa1/Kestra_NarutoAI/README.md

       env_file:
         - .env_encoded
     ```
-Attached to this repo, you will find a template of .env_encoded file.
+Attached to this repo, you will find a template of .env_encoded and .env files.

 For more information, refer to the [Kestra Documentation](https://kestra.io/docs/concepts/secret).